hartmantis/vmware-fusion-chef/README.md

 An optional license key can be passed in to be configured during the Chef run:

     default['vmware_fusion']['license'] = nil

+An optional path to a VMWare Fusion .dmg file can be provided to install instead of downloading the package from VMware's site.

+    default['vmware_fusion']['source'] = nil

 Resources
 =========